FOXNEOAdvancedTechnology/Cloud-BW-Test/test_rx_rtp_dpdk/README.md

-# Minimal DPDK Packet Receiving
+# Test reciever for RTP data using DPDK

-This program will receive packets endlessly on all DPDK enable interfaces.
-Usage:
+This program recieves RTP data using DPDK.
+Right now it does not filter on UDP DST port, but does reject all packets under 200 bytes (LLDP, etc.).
+Output is JSON.
 ```
-./build/minimal_tx
+./build/test_rx_rtp_dpdk
 ```